People

 Patrick L. Osewe

-Dr. Patrick L. Osewe is the Chief of the Health Sector Group at the Asian Development Bank (ADB).
+Previously he was the Chief of the Health Sector Group at the Asian Development Bank (ADB).
 He provides leadership on policy, technical, and operational matters.
 In close collaboration with the Sector Committee, he leads the application of evidence based and innovative approaches to address priority and emerging health issues in Asia and the Pacific.
 Since the outbreak of the coronavirus disease (COVID-19), Patrick has provided leadership and guidance in the implementation of ADB’s $20 billion commitment to respond to COVID-19 and $9 billion for Developing Member Countries (DMCs) to obtain and deploy COVID-19 vaccines.
 His work related to COVID-19 includes providing technical assistance to operational teams and DMCs, convening global partners to reach consensus on key implementation issues, prioritizing investments, and mobilizing leading vaccine manufacturers and other private sector firms to support a range of preparedness and response activities throughout the region.
 He is also involved in high level discussions with Ministers of Finance, Ministers of Health and other national leaders on how to accelerate progress towards Universal Health Coverage (UHC).

 Patrick has led major global and regional multi-sectoral efforts to address health challenges and brings significant experience working with the private sector.
 He has over 25 years of experience as a global leader in health, including having previously worked for USAID and the US Centers for Disease Control and Prevention, as well as providing technical support to developing member countries in different parts of the world.
 Patrick holds an MD from the University of Nairobi, a Master’s in Public Health from the Harvard University and an MBA from Quantic School of Business and Technology.